 Does your elderly neighbour need help clearing a sidewalk?
 The Good Neighbour campaign encourages everyone to clear the walkways around their property, and help others who can't.
-All you have to do in this neighbour-helping-neighbour program is simply watch for people in your neighbourhood that could use help removing snow from their sidewalks and driveways and ask if you can lend them a hand.
+All you have to do in this neighbour-helping-neighbour program is simply watch for people in your neighbourhood that could use help removing snow from their sidewalks and walkways and ask if you can lend them a hand.

 Be a Good Neighbour Publications

 "Be a Good Neighbour This Winter" Poster

 Snow Angels are volunteers willing to provide voluntary snow removal assistance to the elderly or persons in need during major winter storms.
-Snow Angels are able to help clear sidewalks, walkways or driveways of community members in need.
+Snow Angels are able to help clear sidewalks and walkways of community members in need.

 Need a Snow Angel?

 For assistance during a snowfall event, please contact the nearest Snow Angel Coordinator (2017-2018 list coming soon).
 There is a Snow Angel Coordinator in each community area.
 When contacting your Snow Angel Coordinator, please keep the following in mind:

 - The intent of the volunteer Snow Angels program is to provide assistance to individuals with health or mobility challenges who are negatively affected by a heavy snowfall.
 Please do not call the groups mentioned above if you are an able-bodied resident.